 Jericho scanned the darkness.
 Metal piping, swinging chains from the ceiling, cold rectangular machines.

 But her vision and aim are poor.
-Don’t activate your conductor, or she’ll be able to better locate you in this darkness.
+Don’t activate your conductor, or she’ll be able to locate you in this darkness.

 Jericho hesitated and stared at his conductor.

 Jericho, you may not be able to feel much pain, but your body can still take on irreparable damage.
 A pause.
-Given the others’ reactions prior to our first synchronization, despite your analgesia, for whatever reason, the others are still able to feel your pain.
+Given the others’ reactions prior to our first synchronization, despite your analgesia, for whatever reason, the others are still able to feel your injuries.
 Do not activate your conductor.